-- 1. Members of the Examination Boards are appointed by the Dean for a term of two years.
+- 1. The Dean appoints members of the examination boards for a term of two years.
 They can be reappointed twice (art.
 7 paragraph 6 BMS Faculty Regulation). - 2.
 Each study programme is represented by at least one examiner active in this (group of) study programme(s). - 3.
 Per board, one external member is appointed. - 4.
-Per board, a chair is appointed by the Dean.
+Per board, the Dean appoints a chair.

-2 This is the former master SEC (joint degree programme).
-The examination board IS operates by mandate from the formal M-SEC examination board, for students in units of study offered under authority of the UT.
+1 former master SEC (joint degree programme).
+The examination board IS operates by mandate from the formal M-ECB examination board for students in units of study offered under authority of the UT.

-2.02 MEETINGS
+2.02 Meetings

-- 1. The Examination Boards publish a yearly calendar of meetings on their website. - 2.
+- 1. The examination boards publish a yearly calendar of meetings on their website. - 2.
 The registrars prepare the meetings with the chair. - 3.
-The meetings of the Examination Boards are not public. - 4.
-When a student submits a request where the examiner involved is a member of the Examination Board involved, this member will have no vote in the decision.
-The Examination Boards can decide to discuss the case without this member present.
+The meetings and documents of the examination boards are confidential.

-2.03 DECISIONS
+2.03 Decisions

-- 1. Decisions are taken in a meeting of the Examination Board or via e-mail correspondence. - 2.
+- 1. Decisions are taken in a meeting of the examination board or via e-mail correspondence. - 2.
 The registrars prepare the files for individual student requests with relevant documentation, the registrar's advice regarding the case and set up a draft decision. - 3.
-Decisions are taken by the board members present or when votes are even, the chair decides. - 4.
-All decisions are filed in accordance with the Regulation Record Management University of Twente 2015, accessible to all Boards members via JOIN. - 5.
-Examination Boards can ask advice from staff or external experts, either before the meeting or by inviting them to the meeting. - 6.
-The Examination Boards only handle complete requests.
-If the request has been received by the individual Examination Board and is complete, the Examination Board will pass on its decision in writing or via (UT-student) email on time, but in principle no later than eight weeks after receipt of the request.
-If the decision cannot be taken within eight weeks, the Examination Board will inform the applicant and will specify a reasonable period within which the decision can be met. - 7.
-In case of an incomplete or inadequate request which, for example, makes it impossible to carefully decide on the request, a recovery period can be set.
+Decisions are taken by the board members present or when votes are even, the chair takes the final decision. - 4.
+When a student submits a request where the examiner involved is a member of the examination board, this member will have no vote in the decision. - 5.
+All decisions are filed in accordance with the Regulation Record Management University of Twente 2015, accessible to all board members via JOIN. - 6.
+The examination board can ask advice from staff or external experts, either before the meeting or by inviting them to the meeting. - 7.
+The examination board only handles complete requests.
+If the request has been received by the individual examination board and is complete, the examination board will pass on its decision via (UT-student) email on time, but in principle no later than eight weeks after receipt of the request.
+If the decision cannot be taken within eight weeks, the examination board will inform the applicant and will specify a reasonable period within which the decision can be met. - 8.
+In case of an incomplete or inadequate request, which, for example, makes it impossible to carefully decide on the request, a recovery period can be set.
 If this period is exceeded, the request will possibly be withdrawn from consideration.
 The decision period shall be suspended from the day the applicant is invited to restore the request until the day on which the request is restored or if the recovery period has expired unused.

-2.04 MANDATES
+2.04 Mandates

-If a commission, working group or any other body can take decisions on behalf of an Examination Board, this mandate shall be clearly defined in writing to members of this commission / working group / other body.
-All such mandates are listed in an appendix to this R&G. The Examination Boards will be informed of all decisions taken by these bodies in writing.
+- If a commission, working group or any other body can take decisions on behalf of an examination board, this mandate shall be clearly defined in writing to members of this commission / working group / other body.
+All such mandates are listed in appendix 2 to this R&G. - 2.
+The examination boards will be informed of all decisions taken regarding these mandates by these bodies in writing.

-2.05 CHAMBER OF CHAIRS
+2.05 Chamber of Chairs

-- 1. The chairs of the Examination Boards meet regularly in the Chamber of Chairs. - 2.
+- 1. The chairs of the examination boards meet regularly in the Chamber of Chairs. - 2.
 The Chamber of Chairs has no juridical authority.
-Its goal is to exchange best practices and draft policies aimed at maintaining and increasing the overall quality of the work of the individual Examination Boards. - 3.
+Its goal is to exchange best practices and draft policies aimed at maintaining and increasing the overall quality of the work of the individual examination boards. - 3.
 The Chamber of Chairs will publish a yearly calendar of meetings on the website. - 4.
-The meetings of the Chamber of Chairs are not public.
+The meetings and documents of the Chamber of Chairs are confidential.

-2.06 ANNUAL REPORT
+2.06 Annual report